Best Western Plus Executive Inn

 - 100% smoke-free hotel

-- Complimentary full breakfast, choice of breads, cereal, fruit, hot eggs, hot breakfast meat, other hot items, yogurt, juice, and coffee
+- Complimentary full breakfast, choice of breads, cereal, fruit, hot eggs, hot breakfast meat, other hot items, yogurt, juice, and coffee.
+Served in the breakfast room.

 - Indoor pool